Compile-time checking of non-allocating functions

 Our goal is to make the analysis precise enough to be useful in practice.
 Consider for

-example the following function from core_kernel/iobuf/src/iobuf_expert.ml
+example the following function from core_kernel/iobuf/src/iobuf_expert.ml:

 let[@zero_alloc] reinitialize_of_bigstring t ~pos ~len buf =